 How much does a Accountant I earn in the United States?
-The average Accountant I salary in the United States is $51,091 as of September 28, 2018, but the range typically falls between $46,510 and $56,255.
+The average Accountant I salary in the United States is $53,236 as of January 31, 2019, but the range typically falls between $48,464 and $58,614.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
+View Cost of Living in Major Cities

 Take just three simple steps below to generate your own personalized salary report.